Which Insurance Covers IVF?

 Undergoing fertility treatment can be emotionally and financially draining, and suitable fertility insurance can remove some of the stress.
 This article will cover some of the best IVF insurances.

-As per the Center for Disease Control, infertility is a typical problem.
+As per the Centers for Disease Control (CDC), infertility is a typical problem.
 Around 9% of men and 11% of women of reproductive age in the United States have had fertility problems.
 Most of these situations have led the couple to go for an IVF.
 So which insurance covers IVF?
-Fertility insurance is health insurance that provides coverage for the diagnosis, procedures and treatments required to assist parents-to-be who are finding it difficult to conceive or to carry a child to term.
+Fertility insurance covers the diagnosis, procedures, and treatments required to assist parents-to-be who find it difficult to conceive or carry a child to term.
 Fertility insurance is not generally a separate health insurance policy.
-However, it is covered under health care plans by numerous health insurance providers.
-Presently, seventeen states have laws which make it mandatory for health insurance providers to provide cover for fertility treatments.
+However, numerous health insurance providers cover it under health care plans.
+Presently, seventeen states have laws that make it mandatory for health insurance providers to cover fertility treatments.
 Nevertheless, since it is not necessitated in all states, not all insurers cover treatments, and some might cover a limited number of treatments or only specific types of treatments.

 How to get IVF covered by insurance?